Appearance

 Accessing the Dashboard

-To access the CUBE XCC Metrics and Health Dashboard:
+To access the Cube XCC Analytics Dashboard:

 - Log in to your Call Telemetry dashboard

-- Navigate to Analytics > CUBE XCC
+- Navigate to Cubes -> Cube XCC Dashboard

-- Select a specific CUBE from the overview page to view its metrics (click the metrics icon)
+- Select a specific Cube from the overview page to view its metrics (click the metrics icon)

 Window Interval Size